PolinaRybalko/pokedex/README.md

 ## How to use

 You can see a list of pokemons on the left.
-Upon clicking a Pokemon you can see the detailed information about it on the right./
+Upon clicking a Pokemon you can see the detailed information about it on the right.

-You can search for Pokemons by type if you click on the buttons below the pokemons.
+You can search for Pokemons by type.
+To do that you can click the button below a pokemon in the list or one of the buttons on the right.

 ## Instalation